muratk5n/thirdwave/en/README.md

 ---

-Cows produce methane naturally right?
-Surely lots can be done through bio for H2 production.
+Cows produce methane naturally..
+Surely much can be done through bio for H2 production.

 ---